Metrics with cone singularities along normal crossing divisors and holomorphic tensor fields: Introduction

 \begin{thma}[Main Theorem] We assume that the coefficients of $D$ satisfy the inequalities Then the Kähler metric $\omega_{\infty}$ solution to the following equation

 has cone singularities along $D$. \end{thma}

 This problem has already been studied in many important particular cases.
 Indeed, in the standard orbifold case, corresponding to coefficients $\displaystyle \tau_j=\frac 1 {m_j}$ for some natural numbers $m_j \ge 2$, G. Tian and S.-T. Yau have established in \cite{Tia} the existence of such a Kähler-Einstein metric compatible with the (standard) orbifold structure, in the case where $K_X+D$ is ample.
-R. Mazzeo (\cite{Maz}) annonced the existence of Kähler-Einstein metrics with cone singularities when $D$ is smooth and irreducible (assuming $K_X+D$ ample) while T. Jeffred (\cite{Jef}) studied the uniqueness under the same assumptions.
-Moreover the recent article by S. Donaldson (cf. \cite{Don} and the references therein) is very much connected with the result above; even more recently, we refer to the papers by S. Brendle (cf. \cite{Brendle}) and R. Berman (cf. \cite{rber}) for the complete analysis of the Ricci-flat (resp. positive Ricci curvature) case under the assumption that $D$ had only one smooth component.\\
+R. Mazzeo (\cite{Maz}) annonced the existence of Kähler-Einstein metrics with cone singularities when $D$ is smooth and irreducible (assuming $K_X+D$ ample) while T. Jeffres (\cite{Jef}) studied the uniqueness under the same assumptions.
+Moreover the recent article by S. Donaldson (cf. \cite{Don} and the references therein) is very much connected with the result above; even more recently, we refer to the papers by S. Brendle (cf. \cite{Brendle}) and R. Berman (cf. \cite{rber}) for the complete analysis of the Ricci-flat (resp. positive Ricci curvature) case under the assumption that $D$ had only one smooth component.
+After the first version of this article appeared, T. Jeffres, R. Mazzeo and Y. Rubinstein gave in \cite{JMR} a complete treatment of the Kähler-Einstein problem for metrics with cone singularities along one smooth divisor. \\

 We note that the assumption $\displaystyle \tau_j\le {1\over 2}$ is automatically satisfied in the orbifold case, and that it is also appears in a crucial way in \cite{Brendle} so as to bound the holomorphic bisectional curvature of the cone metric outside the aforesaid hypersurface.\\